7 Ways to Protect Yourself from Negativity

-At some point in your life, you've encountered a negative person.
+At some point in your life, you’ve encountered a negative person.
 It may be that you have a negative person in your life at this very moment, whether it be a spouse, family member, co-worker, friend or even a stranger.
 An encounter with a negative person can be emotionally taxing.
-These people can imprint their negativity onto you in such a way that may leave you feeling sad, angry, afraid or completely drained of energy.
-However, it doesn't have to be this way.
+These people can imprint their negativity onto you in such a way that may leave you feeling sad, angry, afraid, or completely drained of energy.
+However, it doesn’t have to be this way.

 As there are many reasons behind a person’s negativity, there are also many ways to protect yourself from that negativity.

-There is the well-known idea that our thoughts are responsible for creating our reality.
+There is a well-known idea that our thoughts are responsible for creating our reality.
 The more I thought about this, the more I saw the actions of negative people in a much different light.
-I started to think that it isn't the negativity of the people that's bringing me down and draining my energy, but rather how I allow their negativity to affect my life.
+I started to think that it isn’t the negativity of the people that are bringing me down and draining my energy, but rather how I allow their negativity to affect my life.
 What I found is, by not allowing the negativity of others to impact me, the less I experienced, because I no longer attracted it.

 Everyone is responsible for his or her own actions.
-It's the negative person's choice to be negative, just as it's your choice how you respond to the negative person.
-If someone says something negative to you, whether it be discouraging you on your goals and dreams, saying something disrespectful or even making you feel less than what you really are, your first impulse may be to feel hurt, angry or perhaps a sudden hatred toward that person.
+It’s the negative person’s choice to be negative, just as it’s your choice of how you respond to the negative person.
+If someone says something negative to you, whether it be discouraging you on your goals and dreams, saying something disrespectful, or even making you feel less than what you really are, your first impulse may be to feel hurt, angry, or perhaps a sudden hatred toward that person.
 All of those are negative reactions, which subliminally enhances the negative person even more.
 Our bodies are reactors that radiate and transfer energy onto others.
-Even if we don't verbally respond to the negative person, we still absorb their negativity into our psyche.
+Even if we don’t verbally respond to the negative person, we still absorb their negativity into our psyche.
 Here are seven ways we can deflect the negativity and protect our own emotional well-being:

 During a negative encounter, say to yourself, “I choose not to allow this person to impact me in a negative way.”
 Imagine a beautiful white light surrounding you as it creates a barrier to prevent the negativity from seeping through.

-If the negative person is making you feel discouraged or not worthy, know it's no fault of your own.
-Usually, when one attacks our dreams, desires, goals and ambitions, it's a sign that they're not where they want to be in their own lives.
-Instead of allowing them to transfer negativity onto you, try talking to them about why you want to pursue what you're doing and even encourage them to reach for the stars, too.
+If the negative person is making you feel discouraged or not worthy, know it’s no fault of your own.
+Usually, when one attacks our dreams, desires, goals, and ambitions, it’s a sign that they’re not where they want to be in their own lives.
+Instead of allowing them to transfer negativity onto you, try talking to them about why you want to pursue what you’re doing and even encourage them to reach for the stars, too.

 We may have a random encounter with a stranger who has an unpleasant attitude or could’ve had a bad day and is taking it out on anyone they can.
 (Unfortunately, that person happens to be you.)
 Before engaging the person, imagine the beautiful white light barrier and silently use the affirmation, “I choose not to allow this person to impact me in a negative way.”
 This prevents absorbing the negativity the person is emitting.

-Smile, be friendly and stay calm.
-Sometimes, that's all that's needed to stabilize their mood.
+Smile, be friendly, and stay calm.
+Sometimes, that’s all that’s needed to stabilize their mood.
 When the person is no longer in contact with you, silently send a loving thought to them hoping that their day will become better.